eskil/authed_app/README.md

 end
 ```

-Hook up SessionController's `create` in
+Hook up SessionController's `create/2` in
 `web/controllers/session_controller.ex` to let users log in if their
 password is verified.